FeliceGeracitano/myCRM/README.md

 `yarn analyze:dektop`

-## Coding Standards
+## Coding Standards & Techniques
 Reposity is set up with:
 - `commitizen` for standard command messages
 - `tslint` for standard command messages
 - centralized rxjs imports
-- error warning for unsed imports that would increase biundle size
+- Error warning for unsed imports that would increase biundle size
 - ngRx as state managments
-- side effects has to pass from effects classes
+- Side effects have to pass from effects classes
+- Routes lazy loaded

 ## TODO
 - UTs